Master’s Program

 Plan I (Thesis Option)

+Students will register for CH 586 and give a departmental thesis research seminar in their final semester as a portion of their thesis defense.
 The student’s research advisor and thesis committee will read the thesis and meet to hear an oral defense of the thesis.
-The oral defense will serve as the comprehensive exam for the MS degree.
+The oral defense will serve as the comprehensive exam for the MSc degree.

-Plan II (Coursework Option)
+Plan II (Non-Thesis Option)